 THCP is a C3 homolog of THC and is found in cannabis plants.
 Human hepatocytes metabolize it to THCP-COOH.
 The compound has several clinical applications, including obesity treatment and cachexia.
 However, there are many unanswered questions.
 Here are a few of these questions and answers.
 What is THCP?

 THCP is a nonpsychoactive cannabinoid that is found naturally in Cannabis Business Social Network.
 It is an inverse agonist and selective antagonist of CB1 receptors and is similar to the drug rimonabant but without adverse side effects.
 Because of its action in the ECS, THCP is a promising candidate for use in treating obesity and type 2 diabetes.
 Its mechanisms of action remain unclear, but several studies point to its potential therapeutic value in these conditions.

 THCP is partially converted into THC when smoking cannabis.
+This works the same way when you use pre-rolled production as well.
 The active isomer is D8-THC, containing a single unsaturated bond at C-8.
 It is also found in much smaller amounts.
 It also has an affinity for human cannabinoid receptors.
 It has been found in many medicinal plants, including black truffles.
 The compounds in black truffles are known to affect human behavior.